hantsy/jakartaee11-sandbox/docs/concurrency.md

 - It requires an external invocation to trigger scheduled tasks.
 It can not start automatically. see: [jakartaee/concurrency#624](https://github.com/jakartaee/concurrency/issues/624)
 - It is expressed as a nested `runAt` attribute inside `@Asynchronous`, which some find unintuitive.
 - Its attributes are not aligned with modern equivalents in frameworks such as Quarkus and Spring.
-- There is no clear replacement for the legacy `@TimeoutAround` pattern for handling schedule timeouts.
+- There is no clear replacement for the legacy timeout callback pattern for handling schedule timeouts.

 A cleaner, top-level scheduling annotation that adopts community best practices would be preferable.
 See the proposal for a standalone `@Scheduled` annotation: https://github.com/jakartaee/concurrency/issues/684